July 10, 2020

 I woke up at 5 AM, too early to do anything other than design work in my head.

 John Lewis died today.
 He was a civil rights icon and one of our few remaining moral compasses in the Senate.
 Pancreatic cancer took him at age 80.

 I’m now watching a Milan fashion show video, which includes behind the scenes stuff with a designer I’ve never heard of, in a combination of interview and Zoom formats.
 It feels like talk radio in video format and I lose interest in it pretty quickly.
 Some things just don’t translate well to Zoom format.

 I hope to finish masks today for agricultural workers in Yakima, and start on Karen’s Topkapi (a painted linen crown to overlay on her straw broad-brim hat).
 I’ve got a pair of caps that I need to finish before January but the design just isn’t gelling.

 Vicki and I end the night at the Edmonds Bluff, watching the Neowise Comet.
 It wasn’t much more than a smudge, but I watched it through my binoculars for about half an hour.
-We walked around town a bit afterwards, and found the historic district – four blocks on one street – but it was too dark to read the placards.
-We plan to come back during daylight hours.
+We walked around town a bit afterwards, and found the historic district that we’ll come back during daylight hours.

 July 19, 2020 – Portland riots

 The riots in Portland are getting really bad.
 “Feds” in camo uniforms with no insignia are loading people into unmarked vans which is escalating the situation.
 Locals are calling it kidnapping rather than arresting, and no one knows where the people are being taken to.
 Oregon state senators are trying to stop the practice.
 The whole thing looks really suspect, like vigilantes ’rounding up liberals’ rather than Federal officers protecting life and property and attempting to maintain some semblance of order.